-Do not use when daytime temperatures are outside the range of $10 - 29.5^{\circ}$ C on the day of application.
-See sections 4.4 and 4.5.
+Do not use when peak temperatures are outside the range of $10-29.5^{\circ}$ C on the day of application.
+See sections 4.4 and 4.5i also.

-Do not use for treatment of colonies less than 10,000 bees.
-A smaller colony might not be able to provide sufficient air flow to achieve a tolerable formic acid concentration.
+Do not use for treatment of smaller colonies than those listed on the label (single or double brood-chamber, standard Langstroth equipment or equivalent full-sized honey beehives, honey bee colony cluster covering a minimum of six frames, (approximately 10,000 bees).
+A smaller colony might not provide sufficient volume to achieve a tolerable formic acid concentration.

-4.4 Special warnings for each target species
+4.4 Special warnings for target species